codefionn/feder/README.md

 $ doxygen doxyconf
 ```

 in the main directory of the project.
-This generated a HTML documentation
+This generates a HTML documentation
 in [/doc/java_api/html](/doc/java_api/html).